“Mosquitoes prefer to bite people who have just eaten a banana or have smelly feet.”

 Most of the time these holiday nasties – big or small – tend to ruin things because they make people so irritable when they experience them.

 In honour of said declaration, I have created my own personal countdown.
-Beginning with 1, as the least annoying annoyance, and 10, being ultimately the worst thing possible as a consequence of destination vacation.
-Let’s begin!
+Beginning with 1, as the least annoying annoyance, and 10 being ultimately the worst thing possible as a consequence of destination vacation.

-1) You look whiter than everyone else, even though you prepped yourself with a spray tan
+1) You look whiter than everyone else, even though you had a spray tan

 Everyone knows that many of us Brits resemble Dulux’s ‘white cotton’ paint without a little bit of assistance.
 And we are all aware of how other countries seem to be filled with bronzed beauties and mahogany men.
 So, to avoid standing out like a sore thumb, many of us resort to the fake tan or sun bed option.
 For those who don’t, you soon realise that everyone lives there can see the word “tourist” imprinted on your pale, white face.
 You try and overcome this by tanning by the pool, but being a Brit and only seeing the sun around 55 times a year, you get burnt and go red instead.
 Can we ever win?